juanmanuelbyc/Capstone1/README.md

 # Microverse-Capstone-1

-First Capstone project to practice what we learned during the first block.
+First Capstone project where we applied what we learned during the first module of the Microverse program curriculum.

 We are trying to apply what we have studied regarding:
 Use semantic HTML tags.